-More than 40 students took part in the 2018 masterclasses, with representation from six schools local to Leonardo’s site in Luton.
+We will be welcoming more students who are taking part in the 2019 masterclasses (5 October - 23 November), with representation from several schools local to Leonardo’s site in Luton.

 The six classes in the series combine theory / presentation material with hands-on, practical activities, to provide pupils with an in-depth introduction to the world of engineering.
 The sessions are:

 - Wings: A class about aerodynamics, during which students discover how wings generate lift, before having the opportunity to design their own wind turbine.

 - Python Puzzles: Students learn about software algorithms and networking using Python and raspberry Pis, including how to use the power of distributed computing to solve a complex problem.

 - Pi Face: Students learn about how to make computers learn.
 They also use the knowledge gained from the previous Masterclass sessions to build a system that can recognise faces.